What is SD Card

 Comparison of SD card capacity standards

-The read and write speeds of different types of SD cards vary.
+The read and write speeds of different SD cards vary.
 The chart lists the comparison of SD card bus speeds:

 The newer SD cards improve their card speed by increasing the bus rate.
-In line with a higher speed rating, it ensures the limitation of the card to use the “busy” indication.
+In line with a higher speed rating, it ensures the limitation of the card to use the “busy” sign.

 Advantages VS Disadvantages